Australian RV Road Rules

 There are three known references to ‘load equalisers’ or ‘weight-distribution hitches’ in Australian towing legislation:

-New South Wales and Queensland state that ‘load equalisers’ can be used when towing large caravans’.
-In 2018, Queensland expanded this: ‘Many towing drivers use a weight-distribution hitch, particularly when towing large caravans.
+New South Wales and Queensland state that ‘load equalisers’ can be used when towing large travel trailers’.
+In 2018, Queensland expanded this: ‘Many towing drivers use a weight-distribution hitch, particularly when towing large travel trailers.
 This device transfers some of the load on the tow bar ball to the towing vehicle’s front and rear suspension.
 This maintains the vehicle’s ride height and steering control’.

 Western Australia states ‘to tow heavy loads some vehicles may need strengthening, and/or special transmission and suspension options.
 A load-distributing device may also be required.’
 (The terms ‘can’, and ‘may’ mean that the use of such devices is not legally required).